top of page

 1. Physical Fitness

 Perhaps the most common benefit of karate is physical fitness.
 Karate is a full-body workout that improves strength, flexibility, agility, and cardiovascular health.
-Depending on the length of your training, you can increase your heart rate which in turn can lead to weight loss.
+Depending on the length of your training, you can increase your heart rate, which in turn can lead to weight loss.

 2. Self-Defense